 We are also a Lutheran Restoring Creation Synod.
 Lutherans Restoring Creation is a grassroots movement promoting care for creation in the Evangelical Lutheran Church in America, cultivating a community of dedicated stewards of earth and neighbor who proclaim God’s promise of hope and healing for all.

-The Synod is divided into nine different conferences.
-The nine conferences are:
+The Synod is divided into nine different conferences

-The Southwest California Synod serves the counties of:
+The Southwest California Synod serves the counties or portions of the counties of: